 Closing on each side of the fleeing Allied ships, the cruisers opened fire at 10.20 as they came in range.
 Encounter and Pope responded by making smoke, and later attempted a torpedo attack, while Exeter returned fire, but at 11.20 Exeter sustained a major hit in her boiler room, resulting in a loss of power and slowing her to just 4 kt.
 As the four Japanese cruisers closed on Exeter, Encounter and Pope were ordered to break contact and make for a nearby rain squall in an attempt to shake off pursuit.
 Struck by many shells, Exeter was brought to a halt and the destroyer Inazuma closed for a torpedo attack, hitting Exeter with two such weapons on her starboard side.
 Exeter sank at 11.40, about 90 miles (140 km) to the north-west of Bawean island.

 The Japanese cruisers had by then already switched their attention to the fleeing destroyers.
 Encounter had gallantly disobeyed her orders to escape, however, and had turned back to lay a smoke screen to protect the immobilised Exeter and rescue survivors, but had soon been immobilised herself by shell hits and set on fire.
 Lieutenant Commander Eric Morgan, the destroyer’s captain, ordered his ship to be scuttled to prevent her capture by the Japanese, and she capsized and sank at about 12.10.
 Pope continued to evade and was able to reach the rain squall and was lost to sight.
-The respite was short-lived, however, for shortly after 12.00 she was spotted by aircraft from the light carrier Ryujo, which was covering the Western Invasion Force: Pope was dive-bombed and sank at about 13.50.
+The respite was short-lived, however, for shortly after 12.00 she was spotted by aircraft from the light carrier Ryujo, which was covering the Western Invasion Force: Pope was dive-bombed and sunk at about 13.50.